Board of Directors, Committee Members, & Volunteers

 All entries will be processed using Showman: https://showman.app/#/

 This rulebook and all enclosed forms are available by request.
 You may utilize the online entry system and pay (standard entry fees) by credit card (online only) until 11:59 p.m.
-(EST) on June 30, 2022 or until capacity, whichever comes first.
+(EST) on July 5, 2023.
 Late entries will continue to be accepted online until 11:59 p.m.
-(EST) July 13, 2022 or until capacity, whichever comes first.
+(EST) July 15, 2023.
 All animals must have an official USDA AIN or Canadian CCIA RFID number listed on the entry form at time of entry submission.
 Pending identification will not be accepted.
 (See page 19 for acceptable forms of identification.)
 This information will be used for health check-in upon your arrival.
 Show check-in must use a breed association ORIGINAL registration document and other records to verify entry records.

 Entry Fee Summary